Critical Thinking skills

 "Putin's American Cheerleaders"

 I read Putin’s American Cheerleaders: How Jeffrey Sachs, Mark Episkopos and Dimitri Simes contribute to the Russian propaganda effort" against the grain, as a string of logical fallacies light on rebuttal evidence.
-The headline makes the ad hominem intent to attack the authors rather than their arguments obvious.
+The headline makes obvious the ad hominem intent to attack the authors rather than their arguments.

 We Are at war

 But let's be clear: we are at war.
 The war is being fought by Ukrainians, but it is a war between Russia and the collective West, led by the USA.
 The war has caused global precarity, massive destruction and the deaths of thousands.
 Beyond the concrete devastation, the war in Ukraine is, above all, a propaganda war.
 Arguably, propaganda will determine the outcome of this war.
 In this context, we shouldn't be surprised that we are all likened to soldiers on the battlefield, and any deviation from the Western narrative is collaborating with the enemy, if not betrayal and treason.

 And yet . . .

 Even if we are all conscripts in the propaganda war should we accept "to do and die" in a nuclear Crimean War without stopping "to reason why"?
 Is it unreasonable to invoke "thinking skills" in the midst of this war?
 No-one knows the whole story of this war.
 Even in Kyiv or Moscow or Washington or Berlin or London or Ottawa, even on the battlefield, even with drones and satellites, people know as much and as little as they can see and hear and read.
 In a war, especially in a propaganda war like this one, enormous effort is put into controlling what is seen and heard and read.